It’s not fun when your Apple Watch won’t swipe up. When that happens, you cannot use the control center, change modes, or locate your iPhone.

 - Enter your Apple ID Password, and let the process finish.

-- Pair your watch again and check if the problem persists.
+- Pair your watch again and check if your Apple Watch still won’t swipe up.

 - Go to the Watch app on your iPhone.